NZ First MP Tracey Martin tells of backstreet abortion that killed her grandmother

 A Government minister has opened up about a backstreet abortion that killed her grandmother as part of a call for laws to be changed.

-New Zealand MP Tracey Martin held back tears as she spoke during the first reading of legislation to update New Zealand's 42-year-old abortion laws this week.
+NZ First MP Tracey Martin held back tears as she spoke during the first reading of legislation to update New Zealand's 42-year-old abortion laws this week.

 She told the House she had planned to tell a story about her mother's birth mother, but was instead left speaking about her party's last-minute decision to call for a referendum on the laws.